mekza/algoliasearch-client-readme-generator/include/templates/README.md

 <%#    ************************** INTRO ********************************** %>

-[Algolia Search](http://www.algolia.com) is a search API that provides hosted full-text, numerical and faceted search.
+[Algolia Search](http://www.algolia.com) is a hosted full-text, numerical, and faceted search engine capable of delivering realtime results from the first keystroke.
-Algolia’s Search API makes it easy to deliver a great search experience in your apps & websites providing:
+Algolia's Search API makes it easy to deliver a great search experience in your websites and mobile applications by providing:

- * REST and JSON-based API
+ * REST and JSON based API
- * search among infinite attributes from a single searchbox
+ * Search against infinite attributes from a single search box
- * instant-search after each keystroke
+ * Instant search as you type experience
- * relevance & popularity combination
+ * Relevance and popularity ranking
+ * Global language support
- * typo-tolerance in any language
+ * Typo tolerance in any language
+ * Smart highlighting
+ * Facet as you type
- * faceting
+ * Geo awareness
  * 99.99% SLA
- * first-class data security
+ * First class data security

 <% if js? %>
-This Javascript client let you easily use the [Algolia Search API](http://www.algolia.com) in a browser, it is compatible with major browsers:
+Our JavaScript client lets you easily use the [Algolia Search API](http://www.algolia.com) in a browser.
+It is compatible with the major browsers:

  * Internet Explorer &ge; 6
  * Firefox &ge; 3.0